 Dr. Pierre Borczuk M.D., is an attending physician at the Massachusetts General Hospital Emergency Department.
-He is also an assistant professor of medicine at the Harvard Medical School.
+He is also an Assistant Professor of Emergency Medicine at the Harvard Medical School.

 BiographyDr.
 Pierre Borczuk M.D., is an attending physician at the Massachusetts General Hospital Emergency Department.
 Dr. Borczuk completed his residency and clinical fellowship in medical studies at MGH after graduating from New York University School of Medicine.
 Over a period of over ten years, Dr. Borczuk has presented a case based seminar called Interesting Case conference, and he has included hundreds of diagnostic dilemmas as well as therapeutic quandaries.
 In addition, Dr. Borczuk is a participant in departmental CME courses, as well as the Emergency Department's Quality and Safety Committee.